-You can get provisional registration for six months to give you time to plan your full registration, simply by filling out the application form and attaching the necessary ID documents.
+You can apply for registration simply by filling out the application form and attaching the necessary ID documents.

-You need to apply for full registration at least 20 business days before the end of your provisional registration period.
+You then have three months to provide your educational plan, in line with the National Curriculum.
+You need to apply for full registration at least 20 business days before the end of your 3-month registration period.
 This application must include a written statement, called a Parent Report, that addresses how you will meet the requirements.
 You can request a template for your Parent Report.

 You’ll then meet with an Authorised Person in the Education Directorate’s office to discuss your plan.
 You’ll need to take details of your program and materials.
 Registration lasts two years, but at the end of each year you must submit a Progress Report.
 These describe your child’s educational progress over the year.